Residue sums for superconformal indices: Further indices at rank one

 The second elliptic hypergeometric summand in \eqref{eq:ressum-su2-n4-full} satisfies a similar modular property, but now with the roles of $p$ and $q$ exchanged.
 The fact that the factors satisfy modular properties with different modular parameters ($\tau$ and $\sigma$, respectively), is closely related to modular factorization of 4d superconformal indices \cite{Gadde:2020bov,Jejjala:2022lrm}.
-This proposal states that the index for general gauge theories can be factorized in a variety of ways labeled by the modular group and builds on holomorphic block factorization of the 4d index \cite{Nieri:2015yia} (see also \cite{Yoshida:2014qwa,Peelaers:2014ima,Gadde:2020bov}).
+This proposal states that the index for general gauge theories can be factorized in a variety of ways labeled by the modular group and generalizes holomorphic block factorization of the 4d index \cite{Nieri:2015yia} (see also \cite{Yoshida:2014qwa,Peelaers:2014ima,Gadde:2020bov}).
 Schematically, it states that

 for any integers $a,b,c,d$, such that $ad-bc=1$.
 Using the modular properties of the elliptic hypergeometric summands and of the elliptic Gamma function \eqref{eq:Gamma-gen-mod-prop-app}, the fixed $k,l$ summand of the index in \eqref{eq:ressum-su2-n4-full} can be seen to almost reflect this structure, apart from the denominator of the summand, which does not factorize.\footnote{ Interestingly, in the Schur limit it is precisely this denominator that, when summed over, becomes a twisted Eisenstein series (see the discussion below \eqref{eq:n=4-schur-index-su2-res-sum}), which does have modular properties \cite{Pan:2021mrw}.} The lack of exact factorization may be related to the fact that one cannot fully Higgs the gauge group in the $\mathcal{N}=4$ theory.
-Indeed, as shown in \cite{Peelaers:2014ima}, full factorization of the index can be achieved for gauge theories in which the gauge group can be fully Higgsed, which requires sufficient fundamental matter, a $U(1)$ factor in the gauge group and a non-zero Fayet-Iliopoulos coupling.
+Indeed, as shown in \cite{Peelaers:2014ima}, full factorization of the index requires the gauge group to be fully Higgsable.
+More specifically, sufficient fundamental matter is required and, in addition, a $U(1)$ factor in the gauge group with a non-zero Fayet-Iliopoulos coupling turned on.